 12. Connect with Employees

 Encourage growth from within your company by connecting with employees.
-A CEO’s reputation and brand starts with the people they work with.
+A CEO’s reputation and brand start with the people they work with.
 Consider how you want employees and colleagues to view you and personify that online.

 By focusing on your connection with employees and making yourself accessible, available and humble, you can quickly build a powerful team.
-Employees who are dedicated to their CEO perform better, bring new ideas to the workplace and offer a line of defense if or when crisis strikes your company.
+Employees who are dedicated to their CEO perform better, bring new ideas to the workplace and offer a line of defense if or when a crisis strikes your company.